• Skip to main content

 What is a Septic System?

-A septic system is a whole sewage/waste disposal system that is used in lieu of a standard sewer line connection to a city main.
-If you do not have access to a municipality in your area that removes and processes sewage, a septic system is used in much the same way, just on a smaller scale, on your own land.
+A septic system is a sewage/waste disposal system used instead of a standard sewer line connection to a city main.
+If you do not have access to a municipality in your area that removes and processes sewage, a septic system is used in much the same way on a smaller scale on your own land.

 How can I locate my septic system?

-Sometimes you can locate your own septic system by first finding the two lids that cover two risers (pipes) that connect to the underground tank.
-These access points allow a homeowner to access the tank, and have it professionally pumped periodically to ensure proper working conditions.
-If these are buried on your property, the county assessors page will have a sketch of your septic installation on your property in most cases.
-And, if all else fails, you can hire an installer to use a video inspection camera that will allow for location of the tank underground.
+Sometimes, you can locate your septic system by finding the two lids covering two risers (pipes) that connect to the underground tank.
+These access points allow a homeowner to access the tank and have it professionally pumped periodically to ensure proper working conditions.
+If these are buried on your property, the county assessor’s page will usually have a sketch of your septic installation on your property.
+And, if all else fails, you can hire an installer to use a video inspection camera that will allow for the location of the tank underground.

 Do you have to pump a septic system?